MSW Instantons

 \newsubsection{General picture}

 Let us briefly recall some aspects of open string quantization and orientifolds in the `upstairs' picture, following the notation of sections 13.4 and 14.3 of \cite{Polchinski:1998rr}.
 There is already a discussion of instantons in IIb orientifolds available in the literature, see \cite{Blumenhagen:2009qh} in particular, but we will give a slightly extended discussion in this subsection and the next.
+A closely related analysis has recently appeared in \cite{Blumenhagen:2010ja}.
 We will use $\D3$ to denote instantons in the upstairs picture and $D3$ to denote instantons in the downstairs picture.

 The $\D3$ branes live in a Calabi-Yau three-fold $X_3$, with a holomorphic involution $\sigma$ mapping $\Omega^{3,0} \to -\Omega^{3,0}$.
 The massless modes are of the form \be \psi^M_{-1/2}\ket{0}_{NS}, \qquad \ket{s_0s_1s_2s_3s_4} , \qquad \prod 2 s_i = -1\ee In a curved background this leads to the following $33$ zero modes.
 First we have the modes whose internal wave functions are given by \be \Ext^0(i_*L, i_*L) \ = \ H^0({\cal D}3, \cO) \ee Here we apply a $4d$ raising operator $\psi^\mu_{-1/2}$ to the ground state, giving us the four real scalars $x^\mu$ describing the position of the instanton.
 By supersymmetry, the same $\Ext^0$ generator defines a state $\ket{(-\half)^5}$ in the Ramond sector.
 Together with $\ket{(+\half)^2(-\half)^3}$ this gives a fermionic mode we call $\psi^{33}_{\alpha}$.
 From the complex conjugate of this internal wave-function (or using the dual $\Ext^3$ generator) we also get fermionic zero modes $\ket{(-\half )(+\half)^4}$ and $\ket{(+\half)(-\half)(+\half)^3}$ which we call $\psi^{33}_{\dot \alpha}$.
 Here $\alpha, \dot \alpha$ denote $SO(4) = SU(2) \times SU(2)$ spinor indices associated to the uncompactified ${\bf R}^4$ directions.